SteveLasker/digicert-scitt-action/README.md

 **Optional** Location the content of the payload may be stored.

-    description: 'The filename to save the cbor transparent statement, which includes the signed-statement and the receipt'
-    required: false
-    default: 'transparent-statement.cbor'

 ### `subject`

 **Required** Unique ID for the collection of statements about an artifact.